Good and Great Guys

 Armstrong came into cycling during a time when everyone was cheating.
 Cheating was part of the sport.
 Armstrong and his team were determined cheaters.
 They were doing everything.
 Even running around town secretly doing blood transfusions the mornings of races.

 For Armstrong, everyone knew everyone was cheating, so cheating wasn't optional.
-You don't cheat.
-You don't compete.
+You don't cheat, you don't compete.

-Then the problem becomes not getting caught.
+So the problem becomes not getting caught.

 The Lie